Quantum-Accelerators/template/docs/setup/basics.md

 ### README

-The first thing to do is update the [README.md](../../README.md) file, which should contain a reader-friendly summary of what your package is all about.
+The first thing to do is update the [README.md](../../README.md) file, which should contain a user-friendly summary of what your package is all about.
 This can be whatever you want.
 Feel free to be creative!

 ### License